 What food does the GAPS diet include?
 Why does it include them?
 How will they help?
 We’ll answer all of those questions in this part of the series.

-The most important thing to keep in mind as you’re going through the GAPS diet is this: The body can repair itself.
+The most important thing to keep in mind as you’re going through the GAPS diet is this: As Dr. Natasha says, the body can repair itself.
 It is really amazing!

 Illness and damage can happen very quickly.
 Repair takes time.
 But it does happen!